-The leg muscles are the ones being overly used in running.
-It’s no wonder that runners usually feel pain in this area and if things get worse, develop into serious injuries.
+The leg muscles overused in running, it’s no wonder runners usually feel pain in this area, and if things get worse develop serious injuries.
 If you have no time and money to spend on an expensive massage, a good leg massager might do the trick.

 The best leg massager for runners should be easy to use, have multiple massage settings, and of course effective.
 We picked five of the best leg massagers out there for your convenience.
 Check our reviews and complete guide below.

-The Cloud Massage offers a deep kneading shiatsu massage to soothe your tired feet, legs, and calf.
-We love its adjustable bar because it allows you to use this foot massage machine at a more comfortable, natural angle.
+Cloud Massage offers a deep kneading shiatsu massage to soothe your tired feet, legs, and calf.
+We love its adjustable bar because it allows you to use this it at a more comfortable and natural angle.
 This electric massager for runners also offers different levels of pressure to suit your preference.

 For more portability, the Elite Sportz Muscle Roller Stick might be a good option.
 This massaging stick doesn’t need any batteries or electricity to work.
 You simply roll the stick on the problem area to relieve tight and sore leg muscles for about five minutes.